This Chocolate Zucchini Cake Recipe is moist and rich with a deep chocolate flavor; you’d never guess it has 3 whole zucchinis!

-(Side Note: That is the beauty of keeping your kitchen stocked with healthy things…if they’re there, you’ll eat them!)
+(Side Note: That is the beauty of keeping your kitchen stocked with healthy things.
+If they’re there, you’ll eat them!)

-This Zucchini Chocolate Cake is full of flavor from other ingredients like cocoa powder and cinnamon-orange black tea.
+This Zucchini Chocolate Cake is full of flavor from ingredients like cocoa powder and cinnamon-orange black tea.
 If you have central air conditioning or are brave enough to bake in the heat, this cake is one worth making, especially if you have zucchini to use up.

 Even though I wouldn’t consider this cake sinful (how can any food that has veggies be considered sinful?), it definitely does taste indulgent.
 Best of both worlds, perhaps?

-- Butter, to grease the pan
+- Butter to grease the pan

-- 1 1/3 cups (170 g) all-purpose flour
+- 1 1/3 cups all-purpose flour

-- 1 1/3 cups (170 g) whole wheat flour
+- 1 1/3 cups whole wheat flour

-- 2/3 cup (80 g) natural unsweetened cocoa powder (not Dutch-processed)
+- 2/3 cup unsweetened cocoa powder

 - 1 teaspoon fine salt